How to Onboard an Unfamiliar Codebase Using AI

 Understanding a codebase is gradual.
 The steps below follow the natural order of that process, starting with the big picture and working inward.
 At each stage, AI helps you move faster without skipping the work.

-1. Map the Codebase Structure
+Map the Folder Structure and Entry Points

-The first thing to do when you land in an unfamiliar repo is to understand what you are looking at before trying to understand how any of it works.
+The first thing to do when you land in an unfamiliar repository is to understand what you are looking at before trying to understand how any of it works.
 Start with the top-level folder structure and the obvious configuration files.

 What to look at first:

-- Package manifest files like
+- Package manifest files like package.json, go.mod, requirements.txt, or Cargo.toml for dependencies and build scripts

 Once you know the structure, identify exactly what the project is built with.
 This is more than just the programming language.
 It includes the frameworks, databases, build tools, testing libraries, and any major third-party services.

-Paste the dependency files and the imports from the main entry-point files into AI, and ask for a plain-English summary of the tech stack.
-Ask what each major dependency is for and how the pieces fit together.
-This saves the time you would otherwise spend googling each unfamiliar library one by one.
+- Paste the dependency files and the imports from the main entry-point files into AI and ask for a plain-English summary of the tech stack.

 A useful prompt to run here: